Definition of a High Performance Building

 Automatic Night Cooling

 HRV bypass night cooling cost very little in energy but drastically reduces daytime cooling energy while it increases indoor air quality.
 The higher the mass of the indoor building components, the better the automatic night cooling works.
-In some cases, this can result in the elimination of all mechanical cooling.

 Include solar thermal domestic hot water preheat system, as this provides free domestic hot water heat, reducing total DHW operational costs.